-From the Chef Jay of Perennial Restaurant in Towson MD, an accessible recipe with a restaurant flare that will impress your family!
+From the Chef Jay of Perennial Restaurant in Towson MD, this spice glazed ham is an accessible recipe with a restaurant flare that will impress your family!
 Pair with Chef Jay’s Pineapple Stuffing for a Restaurant quality family meal!

 - 1 Redemption Springs bone in ham (Click to Order)